 How safe is torrenting with VPN

-Further, with a VPN, users will be prevented to upload or download the same files from the IP address.
-This concludes that every person using the torrent file is interconnected in a hive of people and everyone in the hive can see each other’s IPs.
-Without the connection of a VPN, the real IP address can be used to pinpoint your location and this is how copyright takes charge on torrenteers and send them legal notices.
+Further, with a VPN P2P, users will be prevented to upload or download the same files from the IP address.
+This concludes that every person using the torrent file is interconnected in a hive of people and everyone in the hive can see each other's IPs.
+If you are torrenting without VPN, the real IP address can be used to pinpoint your location and this is how copyright takes charge on torrenteers and send them legal notices.

-The same cannot be said for a VPN, as it spoofs your IP address and the hive would only be able to see your allotted VPN IP.
+The same cannot be said for a VPN P2P, as it spoofs your IP address and the hive would only be able to see your allotted VPN IP.

-Now, you won’t ask why you need a VPN for torrenting?
+Now, you won’t ask why you need a VPN for torrenting and why you should not torrenting without VPN.

 Anyways, once you’re sure that the torrent VPN will spoof your location and make you anonymous even in the torrent-unfriendly region then how about closely looking our most recommended VPNs for your torrent craze?